techdivision/import/README.md

 extension, although it has no dependencies to other frameworks like Symfony, Laravel or others.
 Instead, it provides independent components, that can be tied together as needed, by adding them as composer dependency.

-A simple command line implementation should give a brief overiew of how a simple import application could look like.
+A simple command line implementation should give a brief overview of how a simple import application could look like.
 For more information, have a look at the [M2IF - Simple Console Tool](https://github.com/techdivision/import-cli-simple) repository